White Noise for Sleep: Does it Actually Work?

 White noise

-The World Health Organization estimates that nearly 25 percent of the population suffers from disturbed sleep due to ambient noise.
+Nearly 25 percent of the population suffers from disturbed sleep due to ambient noise, according to The World Health Organization.
 (1) And understandably so, you may be ready to hit the hay at 10 p.m., but the city outside your window will always be alive and kicking.
 From the blare of car horns on the street below to the incessant barking of your neighbor’s dog, noise and sleep never make good bedfellows.

 White noise, however, can be a welcome alternative.
 Projected by machines, apps, and online videos, this type of noise is sought after by the restless among us because it can relax sleepers and create stable sound environments.